 Mixing: the electric mixer is used twice, for the cake batter and the beaten egg whites.
 I have two sets of beaters and use a hand-held mixer.
 You can use a stand mixer also with the paddle attachment for the batter and the whisk for the whites.

-Egg whites: they should be beaten to stiff peaks in a separate bowl.
+- Egg whites: they should be beaten to stiff peaks in a separate, squeaky clean and dry bowl.

-Adding the whites: they are added in two or three parts and will loosen the thick batter and make it fluffier.
+- Adding the whites: they are added in two or three parts, loosening the thick batter and making it fluffier.
 Always use a silicon or rubber spatula for this part.

 Filling and baking cupcakes